 What is this lawsuit about?

 Hoyte, et al. v.
 District of Columbia is a class action lawsuit filed in the United States District Court for the District of Columbia.
 The lawsuit challenges the way the District provided notice to vehicle owners and owners of currency seized between April 25, 2010 and June 15, 2015, for forfeiture who did not receive prompt notice.
 The plaintiffs and the defendant have written down their agreement in a document called a “Settlement Agreement.”
-On October 6, 2020, the judge granted preliminary approval to the agreement, but the settlement is NOT FINAL.
-The settlement will be final only after the judge approves it after holding a public hearing called a “fairness hearing.”
-The Court granted final approval on April 9, 2021.
+On October 6, 2020, the judge granted preliminary approval and on March 9, 2021 the Final Approval Hearing was held virtually via video.
+The Settlement was given final court approval on April 9, 2021 and the subsequent 30-day appeal period has been fulfilled with no appeals being initiated.
+This means that the Settlement is now considered “Effective”.

 Who is included?